How technology is helping improve safety culture in the workplace

 Big data is a term used to describe a large volume of data that can be both structured and unstructured.
 This data can come from various sources, including video cameras, safety devices, and sensors.

 Big data analytics is a process for turning big data into actionable insights.
-When it comes to workplace safety, analytics can be used to identify patterns and trends that may be indicative of potential safety hazards.
+When it comes to workplace safety training, analytics can be used to identify patterns and trends that may be indicative of potential safety hazards.

 For example, let's say that you work in a factory that produces widgets.
 If you collect data on the number of injuries that have occurred at the factory over time, as well as information on the type of injury, when it occurred, and other details, you can use this data to identify patterns and problem areas.